maeek/ha-aux-cloud/README.md

 ## Known Issues

 - **Adding devices that are offline**: If you add a device that is offline, it will not add all the entities.
 You will need to reload the integration manually
-- **Logging in in the App**: The login process in the app will log out any existgin sessions (at least on Android).
-If you log in in the app, reload the integration.
+- **Logging in in the App**: The login process in the app will log out any existing sessions (at least on Android).
+If you log in the app, reload the integration.

 > [!NOTE]
 > There are plans to implement automatic relogging if the request fails due to session expiry.

+- **Shared devices**: If your account have shared devices, you might encounter an issue that `Platform aux_cloud does not generate unique ids`, check your HA logs and transfer ownership of the device to your account.

 ## Development